vmatsiiako/seminar_business_analytics/README.md

 - `Trustworthiness_continuity.py`

   Here, we perform the calculations of the Trustworthiness and Continuity measures for all the available data sets.
+You can find the skdim package used for the measures [here](https://github.com/j-bac/scikit-dimension).

 ### 6. PCA